fabian7593/MagicalCamera/README.md

 * **PhotoName:** The name of the photo
 * **DirectoryName:** The name of directory that you need to save the image
 * **Format:** the format of the photo, maybe png, jpeg or webp.
 Depends of that you need.
 * **AutoIncrementNameByDate:** This variable save the photo with the photo name and the current date and hour.
-(Only if is true)
+(Only if is true).
  For example: myTestMagicalCameraPhoto_20160520131344 -> This is the year 2016, month 5, day 20, hour 13, minute 13 and second 44.

-You have this posibilities
+You have this posibilities:
 ```bash
 public boolean savePhotoInMemoryDevice(Bitmap bitmap, String photoName, boolean autoIncrementNameByDate);